joehahn/spark-one-off/README.md

 5 The connection between the Jupyter dashboard and Athena is surprisingly slow, using more efficient code will speed up the dashboard's refresh.

+6 Jupyter might complain about being unable to write a checkpoint file, those warnings can be ignored.